jairobjunior/Ocypode/README.md

 ### From Gradle

-The Gradle is the tool used to build the Ocypode library.
-If you are using Gradle too (the new standard build system for Android), you can add Ocypode repository ('https://github.com/jairobjunior/Ocypode/raw/dev/repo') and dependency ('com.ocypode:ocypode-lib:0.1.0') to your build.gradle, as the below example.
+If you are using [Gradle]() as your dependency manager, you can simply add [Ocypode's repository](https://github.com/jairobjunior/Ocypode/raw/dev/repo) and its dependency in your `build.gradle` file, as the example below.

 ```groovy
 buildscript {